qiime2/docs/source/tutorials/fmt.rst

 .. command-block::

-   qiime dada2 plot-qualities \
+   qiime demux summarize \
-     --i-demultiplexed-seqs fmt-tutorial-demux-1.qza \
+     --i-data fmt-tutorial-demux-1.qza \
-     --p-n 10 \
-     --o-visualization demux-qual-plots-1.qzv
+     --o-visualization demux-summary-1.qzv
-   qiime dada2 plot-qualities \
+   qiime demux summarize \
-     --i-demultiplexed-seqs fmt-tutorial-demux-2.qza \
+     --i-data fmt-tutorial-demux-2.qza \
-     --p-n 10 \
-     --o-visualization demux-qual-plots-2.qzv
+     --o-visualization demux-summary-2.qzv

 .. question::
-   Based on the plots you see in ``demux-qual-plots-1.qzv`` and ``demux-qual-plots-2.qzv``, what values would you choose for ``--p-trunc-len`` and ``--p-trim-left`` in this case?
+   Based on the plots you see in ``demux-summary-1.qzv`` and ``demux-summary-2.qzv``, what values would you choose for ``--p-trunc-len`` and ``--p-trim-left`` in this case?
 How does these plots compare to those generated in the :doc:`the moving pictures tutorial <moving-pictures>`?

 Here the quality seems relatively low in the first few bases, and then seems to stay relatively high through the end of the reads.
-We'll therefore trim the first 10 bases from each sequence and truncate the sequences at 150 bases.
-Since the reads are 150 bases long, this results in no truncation of the sequences.
+We'll therefore trim the first 13 bases from each sequence and truncate the sequences at 150 bases.
+Since the reads are 151 bases long, this results in very little truncation of the sequences.

 .. command-block::

    qiime dada2 denoise-single \
-     --p-trim-left 10 \
+     --p-trim-left 13 \
      --p-trunc-len 150 \
      --i-demultiplexed-seqs fmt-tutorial-demux-1.qza \
      --o-representative-sequences rep-seqs-1.qza \
      --o-table table-1.qza
    qiime dada2 denoise-single \
-     --p-trim-left 10 \
+     --p-trim-left 13 \
      --p-trunc-len 150 \
      --i-demultiplexed-seqs fmt-tutorial-demux-2.qza \
      --o-representative-sequences rep-seqs-2.qza \